pnemere/NucHTPC/README.md

 - copying files from full chrome build to enable Widevine so Netflix (or other DRM video streams) will work

-### Setting up so USB drives are accessible from all accounts
+### Setting up USB drives as NAS, and accessible from relevant accounts
 By default, USB drives are in /media and owned by the logged in user.
 We want root to auto-mount them on startup and have them available to all users (needed when setting up Samba later).

 To do this, run the following